Mr-Rafay/Capstone-Project/development.md

 * Create a combat system but implement later.✔
 #### Procedures
 - Create method for class(whatever neccessary) for clues and clue interaction✔
-- Improve the function or class for puzzles
 - Create more tables to map.py✔
 - Create a inventory system that can be viewed, etc.✔